 Collection of Samples

 A total of 150 gastrointestinal tracts of chicken were collected from chicken slaughter outlets in Urua Nka market, Eket from July to November.
 The gastrointestinal tracts which consist of duodenum, crop, small intestine, large intestine, proventriculus and gizzard was used for this research.
-Chickens slaughtered at random in Urua-Nka market in Eket local government area and samples were collected thrice a week separately in sterile containers and transported to the Zoology Laboratory, Faculty of Biological Sciences, Akwa Ibom State University.
+Chickens slaughtered at random in Urua-Nka market in Eket local government area and samples were collected thrice a week separately in sterile containers and transported to the Zoology laboratory, Faculty of Biological Sciences, Akwa Ibom State University.

 Laboratory Examination and Identification of Samples

-Gastrointestinal content of samples were examined for the presence of helminth ova and oocysts using floatation and sedimentation method as described by Soulsby, 1982.
+Gastrointestinal content of samples was examined for the presence of helminth ova and oocysts using floatation and sedimentation method as described by Soulsby (1982).
 In the laboratory, gloves and nose masks were worn, the gastrointestinal tracts were spread out in the dissecting board and was separated into different regions; the duodenal loop, crop, small intestine, large intestine, gizzard and proventriculus.
 Each region was cut open using a dissecting scissors and the waste products were scraped into a labelled petri dish containing normal saline water.
 Each part of the GIT was examined for microscopic worms, the waste products were scooped using spatula.
 After the sedimentation and floatation process, the content was placed on a microscopic slide, a cover slip and was then placed and observed under the light microscope for helminth parasites, which were examined and identified microscopically at a magnification of x10 and x40.
-All helminths were observed directly under the microscope and identified using features described by Soulsby (1982) and Gibson et. al., (2002).
+All helminths were observed directly under the microscope and identified using features described by Soulsby (1982) and Gibson et. al. (2002).

 Statistical Analysis